Davidcode2/lastFmRestAPI/README.md

 # notes

 Not all the requirements were met:
-- If the search returns no result, no behavior is implemented.
+- if the search returns no result, no behavior is implemented.
-- The image column does not have a header
+- the image column does not have a header
-- In case of special artist names the alignment in the csv file is off.
+- in case of special artist names the alignment in the csv file is off.
+- The path to which the csv file should be saved can not be specified.

-It took me longer than the estimated time to complete this project.
+It took me longer than the estimated time to complete this project (around 8 hours).
 Nonetheless I've learned a lot and most importantly had a lot of fun creating it.